Elegant English, Second Edition, by Robert Hartwell Fiske

 Elegant English is grammatically correct English, it is uncommon English, it is rhetorical English.
 It is all three or any one or two.

-The book contains more than 400 examples of elegant English, including 280 examples of rhetorical figures from classic and contemporary literature.
+The second edition contains more than a thousand examples of elegant English, including examples of rhetorical figures from classic and contemporary literature (from Charles Dickens to Toni Morrison, from Joseph Conrad to Wallace Stegner).

 Elegant English is exhilarating; it stirs our thoughts and feelings as ably as everyday English blurs them.